Teen Summer Volunteers

 - Materials Management: Help our hospital run more smoothly by assisting with stocking shelves, filling supply orders and delivering supplies throughout the hospital.
 (Weekend day shifts available.
 Must be able to walk comfortably, push carts, reach above the head, and life up to 30 pounds.
 Basic computer skills required.)

-**We will be accepting applications March 1 – 31 only.
+**We are not accepting applications at this time.
 Learn more about our program and check back in March to submit your application.**

 Because all children deserve a lifetime of amazing health care.Why Gillette »